Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 - Problem Formulation in William Trochim's The Research Methods Knowledge Base

-Who does rural health research?
+Who conducts rural health research?

 The Federal Office of Rural Health Policy (FORHP) funds rural health research centers to study issues of current, national concern related to rural health.
 The Rural Health Research Gateway lists current FORHP-funded centers, as well as the research projects and findings underway and completed.
 It also lists a number of previously funded rural health research centers and their work.